shsagir/play-area-sync/docs/dashboard.md

 ---

 template:      article
-reviewed:      2016-07-20
+reviewed:      2016-07-21
 naviTitle:     Dashboard
-title:         The fortrabbit master control panel
+title:         The fortrabbit Dashboard
-lead:          Manage Apps and team through an elegant self-explaining dashboard UI in the browser.
+lead:          On fortrabbit you won't find any old-school server admin control panel like CPanel.
+The fortrabbit dashboard is designed to give you fine-grained control:
 group:         Kitchen_sink